nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/accelerator.md

 ---
-id: sg-accel
 title: Accelerator
 ---

 As your user base grows, Sync Gateway and Couchbase Server must handle an increase in throughput.
 Both components can be scaled horizontally (i.e by adding more nodes) to meet the desired load and lower the time it takes to complete a replication with Couchbase Lite.
-This is covered in the [Install, Upgrade, Scale](/documentation/mobile/current/training/deploy/install/index.html) lesson in which 2 Sync Gateway nodes are deployed behind a load balancer and then a 3rd node is added to the cluster.
+This is covered in the [Install, Upgrade, Scale](../../../../current/training/deploy/install/index.html) lesson in which 2 Sync Gateway nodes are deployed behind a load balancer and then a 3rd node is added to the cluster.
 This method of scaling is well suited for a scenario with a large amount of **read traffic**.
 However, there is a limit to how much **write traffic** a standard Sync Gateway cluster can handle.

 Sync Gateway needs to monitor changes happening in the backing Couchbase Server bucket, apply security filtering (access control) and stream those changes to users.
 To optimize this process, Sync Gateway maintains an in-memory cache of recent changes in each channel which is used to serve the `GET/POST \_changes` requests.
 So as write throughput increases, the cache for a particular document is invalidated more frequently and Sync Gateway needs to retrieve the change from Couchbase Server.
 Each node will end up doing this work to maintain the in-memory cache.